It is difficult to imagine a world without the contribution of Kate Sheppard.

 Kate Sheppard Chambers is a fully virtual chambers.
 From a geographical perspective, however, the connection to Kate Sheppard continues.
 Charlotte and Isabella, who established KSC in 2020, became friends while sharing a daily coffee break on Kate Sheppard Place in Wellington.

-We are inspired every day by Kate Sheppard’s example to work towards inclusivity and equality.
+The members of Kate Sheppard Chambers are inspired every day by our shared history to work towards inclusivity and equality.

 The members of Kate Sheppard Chambers support and promote women in the law.